-In case you missed it, here’s the plan:
+In case you missed it, here’s society’s plan for you:

 - Get good grades in high school